Human Resources - Generalist

 Reports To: Director, Human Resources

-The Human Resource Generalist will contribute to the fast-paced and heavily diverse daily functions of the Human Resource (HR) department including, but not limited too: administrative tasks, recruiting/onboarding, administering benefits including various types of leave, performance management, and enforcing company policies and practices.
+The HRBP-Generalist will contribute to the heavily diverse daily functions of the Human Resources department including, but not limited to: A wide variety of time-sensitive administrative tasks, recruiting, new hire onboarding, benefits, providing internal customer service, performance management, and contributing to the development and implementation of County policies and practices.

 Duties, Tasks and Responsibilities:

-Consults to employees regarding benefits including various forms of leave, and FMLA/OFLA
+- Consults to employees regarding benefits including various forms of leave, and FMLA and OFLA

-Performs routine tasks required to administer and execute human resource programs including but not limited to compensation, benefits, and leave; performance and talent management; productivity, recognition, and morale.
+- Performs routine tasks required to administer and execute human resource programs including but not limited to compensation, benefits, and leave; performance and talent management; productivity, recognition, and personnel actions.

 Skills, Knowledge and Abilities: